 Sub-phase Scope Status Microwave Communication for Waterworks Facilities Furnish and install seventeen microwave antennas (dishes), three 3-legged, 90- to 100-foot towers, one unpowered 80-foot steel monopole, and two prefabricated concrete shelters to house radio equipment with associated racks, cabinets and wiring.
 Completed Quabbin Power, Communication & Security Design CA/RI and Construction Design and construction of 2.4 miles of power, and communication to Quabbin Aqueduct Shaft 12 and 1,500 feet to the DCR Boat Cove.
 Also, upgrading 9,000 feet of existing overhead power line from Winsor Power Station to Quabbin Lookout Tower to insure uninterrupted service of the communication network.
 Increased security will be provided at Shaft 12, Winsor Power Station, CVA Intake, Nash Hill gate house, William A. Brutsch Water Treatment Facility, DCR Boat Cove and Quabbin Administration building.
-The Verizon communications service needed for the security devices to communicate to the Chelsea Head-end Facility will be extended to support this function.
+The Verizon communications service needed for the security devices to communicate to the Chelsea Head-end Facility was extended to support this function.
 Completed Waterworks SCADA/PLC Upgrades (CWTP SCADA Upgrades Design Programming RE and Construction, Other Design and Programming Services, Other Construction, and Other Equipment/Hardware) Replacement of existing SCADA PLC's nearing their end of life with an updated PLC platform.
 New PLC's further provide enhanced security capabilities, continued vendors support and future reliability.
 Secondary goals include standardizing PLC logic and HMI graphics, and upgrading aging field instrumentation.
-During FY17 staff purchased equipment and hire outside support to replace an obsolete PLC at the Commonwealth Ave.
+During FY17 staff purchased equipment and contracted outside support to replace the obsolete PLC at the Commonwealth Ave.
 West Pump Station.
 This work was complete in the spring of 2017.
-Additional work to upgrade the Brutsch Water Treatment facility chemical feed PLC through CIP purchases and use of In-house staff for design and installation will be complete in the fall of 2017.
-Inhouse work to scope out the design contract to upgrade the JJC WTP was completed, and an engineering design services contract was awarded in December 2018.
-Active/Future
+Additional work to upgrade the Brutsch Water Treatment facility chemical feed PLC through CIP purchases and use of In-house staff for design and installation will be complete in 2019.
+The design work for the CWTP SCADA Improvement is nearing completion and the bidding of the Construction Contract for the replacement of legacy SCADA system is anticipated in the summer 2021.
+Work continues to replace legacy SCADA hardware at other MWRA facilities through new construction contracts including CAPS West, Wachusetts Bastion, Shaft 5, Arlington Tanks etc. Active/Future

-Total Budget Payments thru FY18 Remaining Balance FY19 FY20 FY19-23 FY24-28 Beyond FY28 \$39,017 \$20,705 \$18,313 \$416 \$975 \$9,666 \$5,576 \$3,070
+Total Budget Payments thru FY20 Remaining Balance FY21 FY22 FY19-23 FY24-28 Beyond FY28 \$43,729 \$22,250 \$21,479 \$462 \$3,646 \$14,954 \$8,070 \$0

 Project Status as % is approximation based on project budget and expenditures.
-Quabbin Status 53.0% Power Communications & Security Construction was substantially complete in April 12/18 2017.
+Quabbin Status 51.1% Power Communications & Security Construction was substantially complete in April 05/21 2017.
 CWTP SCADA Design Programming RE was awarded in December 2018.

-Project Cost Scheduled Completion Date FY19-23 Spending FY19 FY20 Chge.
-FY19 FY20 Chge.
-FY19 FY20 Chge. \$39,017 \$39,017 \$0 Oct-31 Oct-31 None \$9,600 \$9,666 \$66
+Project Cost Scheduled Completion Date FY19-23 Spending FY21 FY22 Chge.
+FY21 FY22 Chge.
+FY21 FY22 Chge. \$42,082 \$43,729 \$1,647 Oct-28 Oct-28 None \$16,960 \$14,954 (\$2,006)